kbastani/scorch/README.md

 Scorch provides consistency guarantees and a global event transaction log that is sequentially ordered using ZooKeeper.
 Events are sent to Scorch from a cluster of services using a globally unique target ID and an event type.
 A RabbitMQ message queue is sent durable state change notifications from Scorch as events change the state of an object's state machine.

 There is no need to worry about maintaining local state of objects in your cluster.
-State change notifications are subscribed to and when a notification of the desired state of an object is received, it confirms that that a multi-phase commit was made.
+State change notifications are subscribed to and when a notification of the desired state of an object is received, it confirms that a multi-phase commit was made.

 The status of a job is also always consistent, allowing subscribers to passively and actively monitor state changes over HTTP or RabbitMQ.